Bayesian Spatial Predictive Synthesis: Simulation Studies

-We then synthesize the three prediction results by GWR, AM, and SPR, noting that SRF does not produce uncertainty measures (e.g. prediction variance) and is kept for a competitor.
-We implement BSPS with 10-nearest neighbor Gaussian process and normal latent factors based on prediction values and their variances obtained from the three models.
-We generated 1000 posterior samples of the model coefficients, as well as the unknown parameters, after discarding the first 1000 samples as burn-in, to obtain the posterior samples of the test data.
-We also applied the variational Bayes (VB) algorithm described in Section~\ref{sec:VB} to efficiently compute approximate posterior distributions.
-For comparison, we synthesized the three models via BMA and SA, as considered in Section~\ref{sec:emp_behavior}.
+\item[-] MGP (mixture of Gaussian process spatial regression): We applied mixtures of Gaussian process spatial regression, where each spatial regression is the same as SPR, and the number of components is set to 3.
+The posterior predictive distribution is obtained by generating 1000 posterior samples after discarding the first 1000 samples as burn-in. \end{itemize}

-We compute the mean squared error (MSE) of the test data for 500 Monte Carlo replications, and present empirical 9 quantiles ($10\%, 20\%,\ldots,90\%$) of MSE values in Figure~\ref{fig:sim}.
-It is observed that BSPS provides most accurate prediction in all the scenarios except for Scenario 2 with $p=5$, but the performance of BSPS is comparable with the best method, SRF.
-It should be noted that the performance of BSPS is much better than the other synthesis methods, BMA and SA, which could be benefit from the spatially varying model weight in BSPS.
-Furthermore, BSPS improves the prediction accuracy of the three synthesizing methods (GWR, AM and SPR) in all the scenarios although BMA and SA do not necessarily improve the performance as confirmed in Scenario 1.
-The fast prediction method by BSPS-VB performs slightly worse than BSPS based on MCMC, while it still shows the better performance than the standard synthesis method, BMA and SA in all the scenarios.
+To compare the performance in terms of point prediction, we computed the mean squared error (MSE) of the test data over 500 Monte Carlo replications, and present nine empirical quantiles ($10\%, 20\%,\ldots,90\%$) of MSE values in Figure~\ref{fig:sim}.
+BSPS provides the most accurate predictions in all the scenarios except for Scenario 2 with $p=5$, but the performance of BSPS is still the second best for most of the quantiles in this scenario.
+Notably, under a larger number of covariates ($p=15$), the performance of BSPS is considerably better than the other methods.
+While BSPS can be seen as a mixture of Gaussian processes with random weights, the performance of MGP (a standard mixture approach using Gaussian processes) is not satisfactory, indicating that BSPS is not a mere mixture of Gaussian processes.
+It should be noted that the performance of BSPS tends to be superior to the other ensemble methods, BMA, SA, BG, and SL, which could be attributed to the data-dependent adaptation of the spatially varying model weight in BSPS.
+Furthermore, BSPS improves the prediction accuracy of the three basic methods (GWR, AM, and SPR) in all scenarios, even though BMA and SA do not necessarily improve the performance, as confirmed in Scenario 1.
+The fast prediction method by BSPS-VB performs slightly worse than BSPS based on MCMC, though it still performs better than the standard ensemble methods, BMA and SA, in all scenarios.